-17 Some tenants in saleable CRUs earn in excess of this income band.
+11 Some tenants in saleable CRUs earn in excess of this income band.
 Surcharge rental applicable in these cases

-Map 17: Location of City rental stock flats
+Map 19: Location of City rental stock flats

-Map 18: Location of City rental stock houses
+Map 20: Location of City rental stock houses

-Figure 22: Newly built, non-saleable public rental housing: The Sea Views CRU development in Hangberg consists of 71 rental units
+Figure : Newly built, non-saleable public rental housing.
+The Sea Views CRU development in Hangberg consists of 71 rental units

-4.1.4.1.
+4.1.3.1.
 Public housing: Tenancy management and customer service challenges

 The bulk of the City's public rental housing was developed pre-1994 with the former national housing funds as part of the national housing programme.
-In recent years the CRU programme provided for capital grant funding for the construction of new rental units.
-The historically developed and new rental units form part of the City's Public rental housing portfolio.
-The City is the landlord of these assets and responsible for the management and maintenance there off.
+In recent years, the CRU programme provided for capital grant funding for the construction of new rental units.
+The historically developed and new rental units form part of the City's public rental housing portfolio.
+The City is the landlord of these assets and responsible for the management and maintenance thereof.
 The CRU programme does not make provision for an operational subsidy and therefore operational expenses must be recovered by means of cost recovery rentals.

-As a landlord of approximately 40 877 rental units, the City is faced with various challenges specific to this role, which includes:
+As a landlord of approximately 42 345 rental units, the City is faced with various challenges specific to this role, which include:

-- human resource capacity constraints; - a culture of non-payment - poor revenue collection resulting in insufficient budget to carry out required repairs and maintenance; - unlawful occupation of rental units; - subletting by tenants, often accompanied by exorbitant rentals; - overcrowding and increase in backyard structures; - a significant increase in backyard structures, the occupants of which require essential basic municipal services; - unacceptably high levels of payment default by tenants of City-owned properties; and
+- human resource capacity constraints; - a culture of non-payment - poor revenue collection resulting in insufficient budget to carry out required repairs and maintenance; - unlawful occupation of rental units; - subletting by tenants, often accompanied by exorbitant rentals; - overcrowding and a significant increase in backyard structures, - the occupants of which require essential basic municipal services; - unacceptably high levels of payment default by tenants of City-owned properties; - high levels of antisocial behaviour, gangsterism and abuse of facilities; and